MF42-DZH/CAtom/README.md

 ## Quick Start

+* Clone this test suite into your project.
+* Build this test suite.
+A simple `make` is enough to do so.
 * Include `testsuite.h` in the test source code that is calling this test suite.
 * Create some test functions that match the signature `void (*TestFunction)(void)`.
 * Create an array of `static constant` `Test` structs at the global level in your test source.